 The first step in successful marketing is to plan for average.
-This may sound like a self help guru flipped out.
 Some people play it safe while others go for the home run.
 Who plans for average?
 Profitable growers do.
-Knowing your Actual Production History is the key element to the planning process.
+Knowing your Actual Production History is a key element to the planning process.
 APH is what you should look to market each and every year.